Last Updated on November 13, 2020 by Oddmund Groette

 - Confirmation bias.
 For example, Twitter makes me consciously or subconsciously follow people I agree with, not people I disagree with.

-- Most is just pure noise, no substance at all.
-Some people tweets 30-50 times per day, obviously no one has any interesting thoughts in so many tweets.
+- Most are just pure noise, no substance at all.
+Some people tweet 30-50 times per day, obviously no one has any interesting thoughts in so many tweets.

 - Loss of perspective and long-term focus.
 Social media is always just for the moment with a lot of crazy opinions and theories.

 My 89-year-old father, who has all his senses intact, can’t understand all the fuzz about the coronavirus.
 It took me some time to understand why but the reason is obvious: he has no access to online news nor social media, and only reads the physical paper once a day.
 He has perspective.
 Reading Twitter all day long does not give any perspectives at all.

 The news is toxic:

 Another mistake is reading online news several times per day:

 - The news is mostly misleading.
 There is no perspective.
 Focus is being misled to where they want you to focus.

 - The world is complex and things happen for a lot of different reasons.
 Rarely does the media give any insight into why and how.
 Cause and effect are complex.